-The Sacrament of Anointing of the Sick is administered after both Masses on the last Sunday of the month, and upon request for times of illness or prior to surgery. contact the Parish Office at 919-231-6364 to request the sacrament.
+The Sacrament of Anointing of the Sick is administered upon request for times of illness or prior to surgery.
+Contact the Parish Office at 919-231-6364 to request the sacrament.

 ”The Church believes and confesses that among the seven sacraments there is one especially intended to strengthen those who are being tried by illness, the Anointing of the Sick: